dionysis11/infSystems/README.md

 ## Getting Started

-To get started with TrenWalker, follow these steps:
+To get started with Trenkwalder, follow these steps:

 1. Clone the repository: `git clone <repository-url>`
 2. Open the project in your preferred code editor.